substance/legacy-docs/substance/tutorial/content.md

     $ git clone https://github.com/your_user/substance-tutorial

 During the tutorial we'd like to encourage you to review the contents of the tutorial.
-If you spot an error please just fix it, push it to your fork and file a pull request on Github.
+If you spot an error please just fix it, push it to your fork and file a [Pull Request](https://help.github.com/articles/using-pull-requests) on Github.

-# Turn a markdown file into a Substance Article
+# Turn a markdown file into a Substance Article {#convert}

 ## Intro